tomjaguarpaw/H2/posts/impure-lazy-language.markdown

 The solution is to wrap *all* side-effecting primitives in `IO`, and ensure that `IO` is an abstract datatype whose contents we can't unwrap.
 This way we can only combine side-effecting actions by using `andThenIO`, never directly.
-This ensure that side effects always occur in the order we expect and function application itself never has side effects.
+This ensures that side effects always occur in the order we expect and function application itself never has side effects.
 At this point Unclean has become a *pure* functional programming language and it is, in fact, Haskell.